denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 languages, compilers to interpret them, and debuggers to troubleshoot them.
 The system shows care and love for the craft of writing.
 But there is also complexity.
-“This complexity has grown more than expected,” Engelbart wrote in conclusion.[87]
-The feeling of transcendence that the anonymous typist describes in using the system engages a sophisticated mechanism.
+“This complexity has grown more than expected,” Engelbart wrote in conclusion.[^65] The feeling of transcendence that the anonymous typist describes in using the system engages a sophisticated mechanism.
 The mechanism was not, however, the primary instrument of augmentation.
 Rather, it was the process of designing, making, and experimenting with tools that enhanced the intellect..
-Engelbart wrote, “The development of the Bootstrap Community must be coordinated with the capacity of our consoles, computer service, and file storage to support Community needs, and with our ability to integrate and coordinate people and activities.”[88]
-In other words, the development of the community must form a feedback loop with software development.
+Engelbart wrote, “The development of the Bootstrap Community must be coordinated with the capacity of our consoles, computer service, and file storage to support Community needs, and with our ability to integrate and coordinate people and activities.”[^66] In other words, the development of the community must form a feedback loop with software development.
 It involves training, practice, critical self-reflection, and thoughtful deliberation.

 Modern word processors enable us to drag and drop passages with unprecedented facility.
-We live in Engelbart’s world, to the extent that we use his lab’s complex systems daily and in a smaller configuration: screens, keyboards, storage.
+We live in Engelbart’s world to the extent that we use his lab’s complex systems daily and in a smaller configuration: screens, keyboards, storage.
 Today’s computer users rarely form a self-determined bootstrapping community, however.
 The contemporary writer is bootstrapped passively to the